Atrial fibrillation: Ablation

 In general, CA is more successful at preventing AF recurrence if AF is paroxysmal as opposed to persistent.
 As CA does not reduce the risk of stroke, many are advised to continue their anticoagulation.
 Possible complications include common, minor complications such as the formation of a collection of blood at the site where the catheter goes into the vein (access site hematoma), but also more dangerous complications including bleeding around the heart (cardiac tamponade), stroke, damage to the esophagus (atrio-esophageal fistula), or even death.
 Use of pulsed field ablation as a non-thermal method of inducing electroporation avoids damage to the phrenic nerve, esophagus, and blood vessels, while being at least as effective as thermal ablation methods.

 A hybrid convergent procedure has been developed which combines endocardial ablation with epicardial ablation, which can reduce AF recurrence to less than 5% for over one year.
 The epicardial ablation is performed first, with a minimally invasive surgical approach.

+In addition to procedures targeting the pulmonary veins, ablation can be utilized in an "ablate-and-pace" strategy for patients with coexisting refractory atrial fibrillation and heart failure.
+This procedure involves the ablation of the AV junction to block irregular electrical impulses from reaching the ventricles, combined with the implantation of a permanent pacemaker (often involving cardiac resynchronization therapy (CRT) via biventricular pacing or conduction system pacing (CSP)) to maintain a stable heart rate.
+This approach is utilized when pharmacological rate control is ineffective or maintaining a durable sinus rhythm is unlikely, especially in individuals of advanced age or with significant comorbidities.
+The ablation itself may be performed either simultaneously with the device implantation or as a subsequent procedure.